tarleb/jats-con-2022/paper.md

 # Abstract

 Software is an integral part of modern research and as a consequence, it is becoming increasingly important to find ways to acknowledge and credit this work through publication.
-The [Journal of Open Source Software](https://joss.theoj.org) (JOSS) [cite this? https://peerj.com/articles/cs-147/] is a developer friendly, open access journal for research software packages.
+The [Journal of Open Source Software](https://joss.theoj.org) (JOSS) is a developer friendly, open access journal for research software packages.
 Authors of JOSS submissions are generally comfortable with tools commonly used by software developers, as such, the JOSS paper format, submission, and review process happen in a developer-focused way with papers written in Markdown (a lightweight markup-language) and the review happening on GitHub.

 Here we present the single-source publishing pipeline developed for JOSS, especially the conversion of articles authored in Markdown into PDF and XML formats, including JATS.
-We describe how we built on and extended the document converter "pandoc", how metadata is processed and integrated into the publishing artifacts, and which advantages and challenges we see in enriching plain-text inputs into structured documents.
+We describe how we built on and extended the document converter *pandoc*, how metadata is processed and integrated into the publishing artifacts, and which advantages and challenges we see in enriching plain-text inputs into structured documents.